phulin/SFSFSSFSF/doc/notes.md

 ** doing it by hash of written (including lower order bits) afile requires ordering of writes of dirfiles, plus it's slow.
 * more than one rfile/afile (tailpacking)
 * more than one afile/rfile (large files)
+* better parsing of the m3u files (strict structure, currently)

 RESOURCES:
 ==========